6 Most Commonly Abused Drugs in the USA

 Opioids are drugs created from poppy, or synthetic versions of such substances, used to alleviate pain.

-Prescription drugs are the most common form of abused opioid, a problem that has significantly increased in the last decade or so, when both doctors and pharmaceutical companies became a bit too eager to prescribe large quantities to patients suffering injury or pain.
+Prescription drugs are the most commonly abused drugs in the form of an opioid.
+Prescription drug abuse is a problem that has significantly increased in the last decade or so, when both doctors and pharmaceutical companies became a bit too eager to prescribe large quantities to patients suffering injury or pain.

 For those who use it purely for its high, it creates a euphoric experience along with increased excitement.
 But even for those who are legitimately prescribed the medication, they can easily become addicted and dependent on the pain-relieving and numbing effect.